napari/napari.github.io/developers/documentation/how_to_submit_pr_online.md

 help you edit your document and find the right spot!
 ## 3. Upload your file

+Once you're in the right folder, you can upload your MyST markdown file.
+Check out [this guide](./index.md#3-pair-your-notebook-with-myst-markdown) if you have a Jupyter notebook file you need to convert to MyST markdown.

-Once you're in the right folder, you can click on `Add File -> Upload Files`, then drag your file into the box or click `choose your files` and navigate to the document on your computer.
+To upload, click on `Add File -> Upload Files`, then drag your file into the box or click `choose your files` and navigate to the document on your computer.

 ![Screenshot of top right of repository page with an arrow pointing to Add File, Upload Files](assets/upload_files.png)